Loading...

-Cataract surgery has come a long way within the past decade or two, and premier eye surgeons like Dr. Goosey continue to advance along with innovative technology, including the advancements in IOLs or intraocular lens implants.
-Though there are a lot more lens options to choose from today, patients can count on Dr. Goosey to offer the latest in advanced cataract surgery technology.
-His choice to use only the most innovative lenses available today, adds to his unwavering commitment to excellence and quality patient care.
+Cataract surgery has come a long way over the past decade or two, and premier eye surgeons like Dr. Goosey are at the forefront of these advancements in multifocal IOL brands and other cataract lens brands. or intraocular lens implants.
+With a wide range of options to choose from today, Dr. Goosey is committed to providing the latest in advanced cataract surgery technology.
+His choice to use only the most innovative lenses reflects his unwavering commitment to excellence and high-quality patient care.

-Before intraocular lenses were developed, people had to wear thick glasses or special contact lenses to achieve good vision after cataract surgery.
-Today, with the technology behind modern IOLs, there are several brands of implants that will give you near the quality of vision you had in your twenties.
+Before the development of intraocular lenses (IOLs), people had to wear thick glasses or special contact lenses to achieve good vision after cataract surgery.
+Today, with the technology behind modern IOLs offers a variety of multifocal IOL brands that can provide you near the quality of vision you had in your twenties.

 Modern Intraocular Lens Implant Types